IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/time_units.md

 * The number of minutes since the start of the current arrangement.
 * The number of seconds since the start of the current minute.
 * The number of centiseconds since the start of the current second.

+## Fractional

+Fractional time is represented as a percentage of the way through the song.
+For example, `0.5` means that the playhead is half-way through the song.

+Fractional time is measured based on ticks, so tempo changes will cause the rate of change of fractional time to vary.